Skip to content

 • Multi-hop reasoning: Regulatory questions often require connecting information across different jurisdictions and regulatory bodies

-• Structured relationships: Hierarchical organization with dependencies between federal, state, and international compliance requirements
+• Structured relationships: Hierarchical organisation with dependencies between federal, state, and international compliance requirements

 These challenges motivated our exploration of knowledge graph-based approaches versus traditional vector-based retrieval systems, specifically tailored for the comprehensive stablecoin regulatory landscape that Stablebridge aims to navigate.

-We utilized the kg-gen library, a Python-based knowledge graph generation tool that extracts entities and relationships from unstructured text using Large Language Models (LLMs).
+We utilised the library, a Python-based knowledge graph generation tool that extracts entities and relationships from unstructured text using Large Language Models (LLMs).

 Key Features: